vratnasw/generative-UX/README.md

   We can use a freely available LLM for code generation for the website.
 Two possibilites are:
   * BigCode
   * StarCoder

+## Causal ML
+The issue is that designer wants to acquire a client by showing them initial designs of the website.